dasch-swiss/dsp-api/docs/rst/knora-ontologies/knora-base.rst

 ``standoffTagHasStartParent`` (0-1)
     Points to the parent standoff tag.
 This corresponds to the original nesting of tags in XML.
     If a standoff tag has no parent, it represents the XML root element.
-    If the original XML element is a CLIX tag, it represents the end of a virtual (non syntactical) hierarchy.
+    If the original XML element is a CLIX tag, it represents the start of a virtual (non syntactical) hierarchy.

 ``standoffTagHasEndParent`` (0-1)